FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 However, you don't need to modify anything in **AppSettings.cs** before you run this application for the first time.
 When you start up and run the project for the first time, you will be prompted to login.
-Log in using the user account which has access and permissions in your Fabric development environment.
+Log in using a user account with access to your Fabric development environment.

 <img src="./images/GettingStarted/media/image3.png" style="width:25%" />